okfn/opendatasurvey/docs/site-admins/index.md

 This section describes how to have site content presented in languages other than English.

-There are 2 types of material that could be localized:
+There are two types of material that can be localized:

- * General site content (note this content is quite limited as most text on the site comes from configurable info)
+ * General site content usually defined in the website templates and core code
- * 'Configurable' content such as question titles and descriptions, the names and descriptions of datasets etc
+ * 'Configurable' content such as question titles and descriptions, the names and descriptions of datasets, etc

 To have your site presented in a given language you need to: